 What is a Reference?

 A reference is an organized way of introducing a potential new member (PNM) and providing helpful information to a collegiate chapter during the recruitment process.
 References are completed and submitted by Phi Mu alumnae, alumnae chapters, or collegians who are in good standing with the Fraternity.

 To write a letter of recommendation, please go to www.phimu.org/recommendation.

 1. Who can provide a reference?

-References may be provided by a Phi Mu collegian, alumna or by an alumnae chapter.
-References may also be provided from an alumnae panhellenic or by members of three National Panhellenic Conference (NPC) sororities if a Phi Mu alumnae or alumnae chapter endorses it.
+References may be provided by a Phi Mu collegian, alumna, or by an alumnae chapter.
+References may also be provided from an alumna panhellenic or by members of three National Panhellenic Conference (NPC) sororities if a Phi Mu alumnae or alumnae chapter endorses it.

-2. When is the deadline for a sending a reference?
+2. When is the deadline for sending a reference?

 3. How many reference letters does a potential new member need?

 One well-written reference is sufficient.
 Additional references are accepted, but not necessary.

 4. Does my recommendation guarantee an invitation to membership?